 Where to Buy the Polaroid 1000

-The Impossible Project constantly refurbishes and sells Polaroid 1000 cameras, so this is a more pricy but safe choice for finding a good, working camera.
-If you’re lucky, you might find it together with the original Polaroid leather bag, a simple black bag with a zipper, or with the sturdier leather case which takes the shape of the camera and is a bit smaller in size.
+As well as producing film, The Impossible Project also refurbishes and sells Polaroid 1000 cameras, providing a reliable, if more expensive, way of acquiring a working camera.
+If you’re lucky, your purchase might even come with an original Polaroid leather case, either a simple black zip-lock bag or the more robust leather case designed specifically to fit the shape of the camera.

-As with any second hand cameras, it may happen that you load good, new film and it still doesn’t work.
-This is a seldom reported fault with cameras bought off flea markets or online websites, so a good tip from Polaroid 1000 geeks is to try to remove the flash bar and then shoot.
+As with any second-hand camera, there may be occasions when you load new film and it does not work.
+This is a rare occurrence, but should it happen, a tip from Polaroid 1000 aficionados would be to remove the flash bar and then try to shoot.